NEUROIMAGING / MAGNETIC RESONANCE

 MRI during pregnancy

-• use a 1.5 T scanner
+• using a 1.5 T scanner is recommended

 • to date, there are no known adverse effects or specific consequences for fetuses exposed to non-contrast MRI